 Record number of runners taking on Virgin Money London Marathon to raise money for Jersey Hospice Care

-Rev Mark Barrett, Hannah Bechelet, Tom Boswell, Sarah Harris, Adrian Gordon, Matthew Gordon, Mark Kelly and Martin Knox have been training throughout the winter to prepare for completing the gruelling 26.2 mile course, all hoping to cross that finish line in The Mall.
+Rev Mark Barrett, Hannah Bechelet, Tom Boswell, Sarah Harris, Adrian Gordon, Matthew Gordon, Mark Kelly, Martin Knox and Gemma Tilly have been training throughout the winter to prepare for completing the gruelling 26.2 mile course, all hoping to cross that finish line in The Mall.

 There is range of experience: for Matthew and Mark Barrett it will be their first marathon, while Adrian has already completed 18.
 In fact, Mark Kelly will have already run one marathon in April, as he’s taking part in the Paris Marathon on 14 April.